vboussange/EvoId.jl/docs/src/examples/genetic_structure.md

 # [Modelling agents with a genetic structure](@id genetic_structure)

-In this example, we show how to model a population which evolve on a linear geographic space, and is defined by a genotype graph.
-Any two connected node in the genotype graph should be thought of as two neighbour genomes, i.e that are very similar in their alleles / nucleotide.
+In this example, we show how to model a population evolving over a linear geographic space.
+The population is also defined by a genotype, which corresponds to the node of a **genotype graph**.
+The concept of genotype graph is better explained in [The architecture of an empirical genotype-phenotype map](http://doi.wiley.com/10.1111/evo.13487).
+Any two connected nodes in the genotype graph should be thought of as two related genomes, i.e that are very similar in their alleles / nucleotide.
+As such, if the genotype of an offspring differs from its parent, it will be located in the neighbourhood of it parent's genotype node.

-The genotype space is inspired from the article [The architecture of an empirical genotype-phenotype map](http://doi.wiley.com/10.1111/evo.13487)

 ## Defining the space
 ```julia